ayaghini/ayaghini.github.io/_posts/2020-03-08-EviroSense.markdown

 First soldering the mic:
 [How to find the polarity of a microphone](http://www.learningaboutelectronics.com/Articles/How-to-determine-the-polarities-of-a-microphone)

-Sparkfun has good tutorial on how to read from mic breakout borads:
+Sparkfun has good tutorial on how to read from mic breakout boards:
 [Sample code to read from amp](https://learn.sparkfun.com/tutorials/electret-mic-breakout-board-hookup-guide?_ga=2.169232168.860848578.1582503910-1289872436.1523318089)

 The next logical question I needed to answer was: **Update: how to translate from sound to noise?**